DAILY DISCIPLINE #65

 I Peter 5:8/ 2 Peter 3:17

 Day 21- God in His love for us may block a foolish move through a person or circumstance.
-So it was in His use of Abigail to calm David's raging heart and turn him back to God.
+And so He used Abigail to calm David's raging heart and turn him back to Himself.

 I Samuel 25:18-31